-St Cecilia was born in the 3rd Century around 200-230 AD in Rome, Italy.
+St Cecilia was also known as Cecily, Cicilia.
+She was born in the 3rd Century around 200-230 AD in Rome, Italy.

 She was a noblewoman is the patron saint of music and of musicians.

 We celebrate her feast day on November 22 every year in the Catholic Church.

 Saint Cecilia is the Patron Saint of Poets, Pipe organs, Musicians, Music, Mar del Plata, Argentina, Hymns, Archdiocese of Omaha, United States, and Albi, France.